 Quickstart

-Get started with KILT by following this guide.
-You'll learn to:
+Get started with KILT by following this guide, which teaches you to:

 Setup

-Create a new project in a fresh directory by running mkdir kilt-rocks && cd kilt-rocks
+Create a new project and directory and move into the directory by running mkdir kilt-rocks && cd kilt-rocks.

-project directory, install the KILT SDK, Typescript, ts-node and Axios:
+Inside the kilt-rocks project directory, install the KILT SDK, Typescript, ts-node, and Axios dependencies:

 npm init -y